Spacetime dynamics of spinning particles - exact electromagnetic analogies: The electric dipole

 \section{The electric dipole}

-In order to better understand some key issues in this work: the physical meaning of the time projection of the force on a magnetic dipole, the variation of its proper mass, the work done on it by the external fields and their relationship with Faraday's law of induction, as well as the hidden momentum, it is useful to contrast with the case of an electric dipole.
+In order to better understand some key issues in this work --- the physical meaning of the time projection of the force on a magnetic dipole, the variation of its proper mass, the work done on it by the external fields, and the ``hidden momentum'' --- it is useful to make the contrast with the case of an electric dipole.

-It is clear from Eqs. (\ref{eq:ForceDS0})-(\ref{eq:SpinDS0}) that both the force and the equation describing the evolution of $S^{\alpha\beta}$ are different for electric and magnetic dipoles.
-These differences arise from the very intrinsic differences between the two dipole models: a system of two close monopoles of opposite charges, which is the case of the electric dipole, and the current loop model, which is the case of the magnetic dipole.
-For an electric dipole ($\mu^{\alpha\beta}=0$, $q=0$) in flat spacetime Eqs. (\ref{eq:ForceDS0})-(\ref{eq:SpinDS0}) read:
+It is clear from Eqs.~(\ref{eq:ForceDS0})-(\ref{eq:SpinDS0}) that both the force and the spin evolution equations are different for electric and magnetic dipoles.
+This is due to the intrinsic differences of the two types of dipole: $d^{\alpha}$, Eq.~(\ref{eq:d_a}), is the dipole moment of the charge density, which can be modeled by a pair of two (close) opposite charges; $\mu^{\alpha}$, Eq. (\ref{eq:mu_a}), is the dipole moment of the spatial current, modeled by a (small) current loop.
+For a particle possessing only electric dipole moment ($\mu^{\alpha\beta}=0$, $q=0$) in flat spacetime, Eqs.~(\ref{eq:ForceDS0})-(\ref{eq:SpinDS0}) read